BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_12.md

 !battle(["Ayuna",:KIMONOGIRL2,0])

 Set up the best team possible and take on this gauntlet.
 Win, and you'll get a shiny Eevee with special moves and an *Ice Stone*!
-Head down to talk to the hiker in the crowd, to get another *Somnium Mall Stamp*!
+Head down to talk to the hiker in the crowd, to get another *Somniam Mall Stamp*!
 Talk to the woman to the left to get the *Sawsbuck Crest*!

 **Relationship Point Choices**:
 - Complete the Kimono Girls Quest (+1 Erin)

-We can return to GDC to do some shopping at the Somnium Mall now if we wish:
+We can return to GDC to do some shopping at the Somniam Mall now if we wish:

-!shop("Somnium Mall Battle Items + Vitamins", ["HP Up", "Protein", "Iron", "Carbos", "Calcium", "Zinc"])
+!shop("Somniam Mall Battle Items + Vitamins", ["HP Up", "Protein", "Iron", "Carbos", "Calcium", "Zinc"])

-!shop("Somnium Mall Battle Items + Vitamins", ["Sticky Barb", "Lagging Tail", "Iron Ball", "Binding Band", "Float Stone", "Eject Button", "Red Card", "Ring Target", "Metronome"])
+!shop("Somniam Mall Battle Items + Vitamins", ["Sticky Barb", "Lagging Tail", "Iron Ball", "Binding Band", "Float Stone", "Eject Button", "Red Card", "Ring Target", "Metronome"])

 ## Returning to Past Aevium